What Is a Quitclaim Deed?

-Definition: A Quitclaim deeds transfers or "quits" any interest in real property.
-The grantor may not be in title at all, so the grantee cannot assume that the grantor has any real interest to convey.
+A Quitclaim deed (commonly misspelled as quick claim deed or quit claim deed) transfers or "quits" any interest in real property.
+The grantor may not be in the title at all, so the grantee cannot assume that the grantor has any real interest to convey.
 It could transfer an acquired interest.
 For example, if the grantor were, say, married to the owner of the property, signing and recording a quitclaim deed in favor of the spouse would transfer any interest the grantor may have acquired in the property to the spouse.

 If a person wants to sell an interest in a property, that person would not use a quitclaim deed.
 An acceptable type of deed to utilize the sale of a property or the sale of an interest in a property would be a warranty deed or a grand deed.
 Further, there are also circumstances that might call for an Interspousal Deed in-lieu-of a quitclaim deed.

 Quitclaim Deed vs. Interspousal Transfer Deed

 A quitclaim deed is different from an Interspousal Transfer Deed.
-Many years ago, back when dinosaurs roamed the earth, I was an escrow officer in southern California.
-Prior to 1990s, we used quitclaim deeds for transfers between spouses.
+Prior to 1990s, it was common to use quitclaim deeds for transfers between spouses.
 Somewhere along the line, purportedly in the early 1990s, Interspousal Transfer Deeds became the deed of choice to transfer or clarify a transfer of real property between spouses.

 The Interspousal Transfer Deed relates to Section 63 of the Revenue and Tax Code, which allows a transfer of property between spouses as exempt from transfer tax.
 It goes a step further than the quitclaim deed, in case you're wondering why the interspousal transfer deed has gained popularity over the quitclaim deed.
 The quitclaim deed transfers any interest the spouse may have or may have acquired at the time of transfer.
 It does not necessarily account for an acquired interest after the fact, like years later.